|Nutrition Facts (per serving)|

-- Add sugar and cornstarch and mix thoroughly.
+Combine the sugar and cornstarch in a separate bowl and mix thoroughly; add it to the egg yolks.
 Add the milk and whisk to blend.

 - For this recipe, you should look for fully ripened bananas that are at the peak of flavor, but not those that have a lot of black on the skin and have become over-ripe.
 It is best when the banana slices are soft, sweet, and no longer green.
 The bananas will begin to turn brown in the pudding, so it's a good idea to enjoy this dessert within a day or two of making it.

 - For a more elegant presentation, you can make this pudding in separate custard dishes or ramekins for individual servings, which is nice for a dinner party.